StreetSupport/streetsupport-platform-web/docs/design-system/forms-and-inputs.md

         aria-describedby="name-help"
       />
       <div id="name-help" className="field-help">
-        This helps us personalize our response to you
+        This helps us personalise our response to you
       </div>
     </div>